jakuzzibubbles/shell_scripting/README.md

   ## Usage

-  Follow these steps to use the secure file transfer script:

   1. Ensure that the script `secure_file_transfer.sh` is executable.
 If not, run `chmod +x secure_file_transfer.sh` to make it executable.

   2. Open a terminal or command prompt and navigate to the directory where the script is located.